Fibromyalgia

 Fibromyalgia is difficult to treat, but medications, therapy, and lifestyle adjustment can help control symptoms and improve quality of life.

 Treatment focuses on minimizing symptoms and improving overall health.
-No treatment works for all symptoms, and the treatment schedule is customized for each patient.
+A single treatment does not address all symptoms, and healthcare providers tailor the treatment schedule to each patient.

-Usual analgesics are used, which can be given without a prescription.
-Those in the upper classes are not recommended, because they can generate severe side effects and cause addiction.
-It is proven that they aggravate the pain over time.
+You use common analgesics that do not require a prescription.
+People in the upper classes should avoid them, as they may produce severe side effects and lead to addiction.
+Research has proven that they worsen the pain over time.
 Antidepressants are helpful and can help relieve the pain and fatigue associated with fibromyalgia.
 In addition, they relax and have benefits in regulating sleep.
-There are also medications used to treat epilepsy, which are often helpful in reducing certain painful manifestations associated with fibromyalgia.
+Medications used to treat epilepsy, often prove helpful in reducing certain painful manifestations associated with fibromyalgia.

-Unfortunately, many people with fibromyalgia will also suffer from major depression when they are diagnosed and begin to experience chronic pain and fatigue.
+Unfortunately, when diagnosed and experiencing chronic pain and fatigue, many people with fibromyalgia may also develop major depression.
 It also investigates the presence of abnormalities in brain chemistry, which can lead to depression or increased sensitivity to pain.

-Positive thinking combined with meditation and prayer have a healing effect, with studies by Dr. Andrew Newberg showing that prayer can regulate both the processes in the body and the affected structure of consciousness.
-In case of pain, painkillers and antidepressants can be used for fatigue.
+Positive thinking, meditation, and prayer studied by Dr. Andrew Newberg have healing effects on body processes and consciousness.
+In case of pain, you can use painkillers and antidepressants for fatigue.

 Leave a reply